19 Best Things to Do in RiNo, Denver

-To experience five of the neighborhood’s top restaurants, consider joining our RiNo Food Tour!
+Join our RiNo Arts District Food Tour to experience five of the neighborhood’s top restaurants.
 Drink pairings are optional on this three-hour experience, but the menu may tempt you to opt in.

-First, your local foodie guide will transport you to Italy with samples of housemade burrata and a bubbly pour of Aperol spritz.
-You’ll then be taken to an authentic Japanese eatery, and served fried chicken kara’age with spicy mayo.
-A locally-brewed rice lager tones down the heat.
+First, your local foodie guide will transport you to Italy.
+Savor a decadent sample of ricotta gnocchi served with traditional tomato sugo and fresh mozzarella, along with a bubbly pour of rosé lemonade.
+You’ll then be taken to an authentic Japanese eatery to sample fried chicken kara’age with spicy mayo.
+A locally brewed rice lager tones down the heat.

 New York-style pizza with sourdough crust follows, and then street tacos with a refreshing margarita.
 We head to a bakery for dessert, where you’ll taste every mochi donut flavor available — and there’s a lot of them!